It begins slowly.

 Again you’ll want to send the kids looking for missing plates.
 While they’re searching, fill the sink with hot sudsy water.

 You’ll wash.
-Assign your children to drying and putting away the dishes.
+Assign your children to dry and put away the dishes.
 I usually have an older child drying while the younger kids are putting away the silverware and cooking utensils.

 I immediately dry and put away knives myself unless I’m working with one of my teens.